thesircle/cq-policy/README.md

 ## Late Sitting meals
 #### For group POB:
-In case your office time exceeds 12 working hours (non-break hours) due to workload, deadline of a project or asked by the manager due to any other reason, you will be eligible to order a meal (Up to Rs: 200).
+In case your office time exceeds 12 working hours (non-break hours) due to workload, deadline of a project or asked by the manager due to any other reason, you will be eligible to order a meal (terms and caps apply).
 Late sitting due to your own inefficiency or by your own choice or without written consent of manager will not fall in this category.
 #### For group FIB:
 Not applicable